surma/surma.dev/content/things/animworklet.md

 ### Journey

 The original design of Compositor Worklet is more of a placeholder to get a discussion started in the Houdini task force.
 Compositor Worklet never had an official spec but just a back-of-napkin API.
 This allowed everyone in the task force to talk about it without setting anything in stone.
-These discussions revealed some concerns the browser vendors had, among other things: running user code sychronously on the “compositor” thread.
+These discussions revealed some concerns the browser vendors had, among other things: running user code synchronously on the “compositor” thread.
 Subsequently, the task force gave Compositor Worklet a massive face-lift and presented a new API at TPAC 2016.
 With that new API, code doesn’t run on the compositor thread anymore and to make that obvious, the API got a new name: *Animation Worklet*.

 Generally speaking, the Houdini task force liked the new API and decided to move the proposal to the [WICG].
-To move a proposal to the WICG it is required that at least 1 other brower vendor expresses interest in the API.
+To move a proposal to the WICG it is required that at least 1 other broswer vendor expresses interest in the API.
 In this particular case, all of [Apple, Google, Microsoft _and_ Mozilla expressed their interest][WICG interest comment].

 ### WICG